aliveprotocol/docs/docs/limitations.md

 ## Short-Term Streams Only

 Alive Protocol streams are on-chain, hence it is only practically feasible for short-term video streams (less than a few hours).

+## Not A Platform

+Alive Protocol itself only outlines the structure of on-chain video streams stored on decentralized file-sharing protocols such as IPFS, along with implementations of creating, indexing and viewing livestreams associated with the protocol.

+It does not provide a standalone feature complete platform that can replace centralized live streaming platforms.
+It is targeted towards existing video DApps on the relevant networks that may be currently relying on centralized infrastructure for live streaming to integrate with the protocol.

+However, Alive Protocol may be used standalone to stream on-chain which is then linked to websites operated by the streamer or Hive posts.
+This approach may be useful for avoiding any fees that the video DApp may impose on rewards.

+## Monetization

+Adding to the above, Alive Protocol does not handle monetization of live streams in any manner.
+It is something for video DApps integrating the protocol (or streamers themselves) to consider.